Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: The Lipschitz, arc and curve metrics on the Teichm uller space of the one-holed torus

-The only case that remains is when $\mu(h_0,h_1)$ is a simple closed geodesic, in which event there are precisely two maximal chain recurrent laminations $\mu_\pm$, supported on the convex core interior, containing $\mu(h_0,h_1)$.
-We stretch along $\mu_+$ without loss of generality.
-One of two things can happen: either we reach $h_1$ or the maximal ratio-maximizing lamination changes at some point to a new lamination $\mu'$.
-Theorem~\ref{thurstonthm} then tells us that $\mu'$ is either $\mu_+$ or $\mu_-$.
-However, it cannot be $\mu_+$ as then $\mu(h_0,h_1)$ would have been $\mu_+$ in the first place, and hence must be $\mu_-$.
-Since $\mu_-$ is maximal, we necessarily reach $h_1$.
-In particular, since $\mu(h_0,h_1)$ is a part of the maximally stretched locus all throughout, the path must end precisely at time $t=1$.
+\textbf{Type~(1) laminations:} the remaining case is when $\mu(h_0,h_1)$ is a simple closed geodesic $\gamma$ (i.e. type~(1) in Lemma~\ref{thm:chainrecurrent}), in which event there are precisely two maximal chain recurrent laminations $\mu_\pm$ containing $\mu(h_0,h_1)$ which are supported on the convex core interior.
+We partially stretch along $\mu_+$ without loss of generality, and note that we cannot reach $h_1$ or else $\mu_+$ would be a maximal ratio-maximizing lamination and hence we would have $\gamma=\mu(h_0,h_1)=\mu_+$.
+Thus, by Lemma~\ref{firsttime} and Theorem~\ref{thurstonthm}, there is a first time $t_1\in(0,1)$ where the maximal ratio-maximizing lamination between $\mathrm{pstretch}(h_0,\mu_+,t_1K(h_0,h_1))$ and $h_1$ becomes a proper chain recurrent superlamination of $\gamma$.
+The only possible candidates are either $\mu_+$ or $\mu_-$, which are both maximal among chain recurrent laminations.
+This reduces our proof to the previous case, and we see that we will eventually reach $h_1$ partially stretching with respect to this new lamination.
+In particular, since leaves of all measured lamination supported inside of $\mu(h_0,h_1)$ are uniformly and maximally stretched through the entire concatenated stretch path, this process must end precisely at time $t=1$.
+As a minor aside, note that the second concatenated partial stretch path cannot be stretched with respect to $\mu_+$ as then we would have $\gamma=\mu(h_0,h_1)=\mu_+$, and hence must be with respect to $\mu_-$.

-We have constructed geodesics to both $L$ and $K$ which join arbitrary points $(S,h_0)$ and $(S,h_1)$ in $\mathcal{T}(S,b)$.
-Moreover, by construction, the Lipschitz constant for the partial stretch map at $t=1$ is $e^{K(h_0,h_1)}$.
-Therefore, the two metrics must therefore be equal, as desired. \end{proof}
+We have constructed geodesics for both $L$ and $K$ which join arbitrary points $(S,h_0)$ and $(S,h_1)$ in $\mathcal{T}(S,b)$.
+Moreover, by construction, the Lipschitz constant of the partial stretch map at $t=1$ is $e^{K(h_0,h_1)}$.
+Therefore, the two metrics must be equal, as desired. \end{proof}

 The following corollary is immediate from the proof of Theorem~\ref{thm:L=K}.

 \begin{corollary} Any two points in $\mathcal{T}(S,b)$ are joined by a Thurston geodesic which is the concatenation of at most two partial stretch paths. \end{corollary}